stratoit/internship_2018/README.md

 go straight**, but the next sampled image may get predicted correctly.
 So often these wrong predictions are not noticable and hence would not affect your application.
 * Random splitting and shuffling the train-test data often leads to slightly different accuracies in different experiments.
 This it possible for us to only give an approxiamte measure of accuracy.

+## Visualising the Neural Net

+Neural nets were seen as a black box until this paper showed a method to understand and visualise them.
+Although the interpretation of visual feeds to improve the neural network is quite difficult in our case but yet we believe that this is a good initiative to understand what is happening inside this black box.
+Below are the images obtained by visualing the ouputs of the layers of our convolutional neural network in order :

+![alt-text]

 ## Authors

 * **[Sudarshan Kamath](https://in.linkedin.com/in/sudarshankamath)** - *Pre-Final year student pursuing B.tech in Mechanical Engineering at the Indian Institute of technology, Guwahati*